gaultier/blog/wayland_from_scratch.md

 Now, to do anything useful, we want to create a registry: it is an object that allows us to query at runtime the capabilities of the compositor.

-In Wayland, to create an object, we simply send the right message with an id of our own.
+In Wayland, to create an object, we simply send the right message followed by an id of our own.
 Ids should be unique so we simply increment a number each time we want to create a new resource.
 After this is done, we will remember this number to be able to refer to it in later messages:

 This is coincidentally our first message we send, so let's briefly go over the structure of a Wayland message.
 It is basically a RPC mechanism.
 All bytes are in the host endianness so there is nothing special to do about it: